jacutler-gs/handoff-analyst/readme.md

 - Plus four more

 ### 7. Adoption & Engagement Signals
-Cross-product signals from the satellite tools — each row tagged with its source connector:
+Cross-product signals from the connected tools — each row tagged with its source connector:
 - **PX**: Logged in, 137 of 210 users active
 - **Community**: Topics & Replies, Identified Advocates
 - **Skilljar**: Learning Path completion, failed Academy course